-Its Role within the Wine Industry
+Its Role within our Trade

 You’ve probably heard the terms natural, organic, and vegan applied to wine; they refer to vineyard and winemaking practices.
-Sustainability is a much broader topic, and whether a regional or national program, includes practices related to winegrowing and native habitat preservation, societal and business concerns, such as worker’s health, safety, and being good neighbors, and being part of the community.
+Sustainable wine is a much broader topic, and whether a regional or national program, includes practices related to winegrowing and native habitat preservation, societal and business concerns, such as worker’s health, safety, and being good neighbors, and being part of the community.

 These can be grouped into what is commonly referred to as the “Three E’s” of sustainability: